-The Plan is a defined contribution plan which includes, as participants, all employees who have completed 90 days of employment, reached the age of twenty-one, and have been credited with 250 hours of service within the first 90-day period of employment or 1,000 hours of service during a 12-month period.
+The Plan is a defined contribution plan which includes, as participants, all eligible employees who have completed 90 days of employment, and reached the age of twenty-one.
+In 2021, in addition to the eligibility requirements mentioned in the previous sentence, employees also had to have been credited with 250 hours of service within the first 90-day period of employment or 1,000 hours of service during a 12-month period in order to become a participant.
+Beginning in September 2022, all newly hired eligible employees are automatically enrolled to defer 3% of their pay unless they choose a different amount.
 The Plan is administered by the Company and is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-The plan was amended June 24, 2021 to update the default investment selection to the Prudential GoalMaker asset allocation program that bases participants' default allocation on age.
-This default investment is made in accordance with specific results under which the fiduciaries of the Plan, including the Employer, the Trustee and the Plan Administrator, will be relieved of any legal liability for any losses resulting from the default investments.
-This amendment did not have an impact on the Plan's financial statements.